How can restaurant owners survive and thrive? (courtesy of Food photo created by freepik – www.freepik.com)

 Unfortunately, few F&B operators have embraced content marketing.
 Many are either too busy with running their operations, intimidated by what’s needed, or unaware of what’s involved.

-First, you need to determine your needs.
+First, you need to determine what your content marketing goals are.
 Ask why you are doing this, and what you hope to achieve.

 Common objectives may include the following: